website watertownhistory.org

 04 05 CONCERT FEATURED MRS. FELD

-Monday evening at Concordia Opera House given under the auspices of the
+at Concordia Opera House given under the auspices of the Concordia Society, was

-distinguished and accomplished artists as Messrs.
-B. Steindel, E. Bare, J. G. Beyer
+artists as Messrs.
+B. Steindel, E. Bare, J. G. Beyer and Mrs.

 composure, and her beautiful voice, while not of a strong or robust character,